 The Group depreciates the plant and equipment on a straight-line basis between the rates of 10% to 33.3% per annum, commencing from the date the plant and equipment are available for use.
-The Group depreciates the ownership interest in leasehold land and building over the shorter unexpired term of the lease and estimated useful life of building.
+The Group depreciates the property over the shorter term of the lease.
 The estimated useful lives that the Group places the property, plant and equipment into productive use reflects the Directors' estimate of the periods that the Group intends to derive future economic benefits from the use of the Group's property, plant and equipment.
-The carrying amounts of property, plant and equipment (including right-of-use assets) as at 31 March 2020 is HK\$54,405,000 (2019: HK\$55,560,000).
+The carrying amount of property, plant and equipment (including right-of-use assets) as at 31 March 2022 is approximately HK\$51,995,000 (2021: HK\$ 53,029,000).